 bronchioles , the small air passages in the lungs.
 It

-is common in young children and is the leading cause of serious lower
+is common in infants and is the leading cause of serious lower

 What causes bronchiolitis?